jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (3) Nothing in this section limits or affects Te Ture mō Te Reo Māori 2016/the Māori Language Act 2016.

 ### 10 Duty of court and counsel to explain proceedings
-(1) Where, in any proceedings under this Act, a child or young person, or any parent or guardian or other person having the care of a child or young person, appears before a Family Court or a Youth Court, the court shall—
+(1) Where, in any proceedings under this Act, a child or young person, or any parent or guardian or other person having the care of a child or young person, appears before the Family Court or the Youth Court, the court shall—
-  (a) explain in a manner and in language that can be understood by the child or young person or other person the nature of the proceedings, including, in the case of proceedings in a Youth Court, the nature and, where the child or young person or other person is not legally represented, the legal implications of the allegations; and
+  (a) explain in a manner and in language that can be understood by the child or young person or other person the nature of the proceedings, including, in the case of proceedings in the Youth Court, the nature and, where the child or young person or other person is not legally represented, the legal implications of the allegations; and
   (b) satisfy itself that the child or young person or other person understands the proceedings; and (c) where the court makes any order under section 83(1) or section 84 or section 283, explain to the child or young person to whom the order relates and to any parent or guardian or other person having the care of the child or young person, in a manner and in language that can be understood by that child or young person or other person,—
     (i) the nature and requirements of the order:
     (ii) any provisions for variation of the order:
     (iii) the existence of rights of appeal against the order or the finding on which the order is based.
-(2) Where, in any proceedings under this Act, a child or young person, or any parent or guardian or other person having the care of a child or young person, appears before a Family Court or a Youth Court, the barrister or solicitor representing that child or young person or other person shall—
+(2) Where, in any proceedings under this Act, a child or young person, or any parent or guardian or other person having the care of a child or young person, appears before the Family Court or the Youth Court, the barrister or solicitor representing that child or young person or other person shall—
-  (a) explain to the person whom that barrister or solicitor represents, in a manner and in language that can be understood by that person, the nature of the proceedings, including, in the case of proceedings in a Youth Court, the nature and legal implications of the allegations; and
+  (a) explain to the person whom that barrister or solicitor represents, in a manner and in language that can be understood by that person, the nature of the proceedings, including, in the case of proceedings in the Youth Court, the nature and legal implications of the allegations; and
   (b) satisfy himself or herself that the person whom that barrister or solicitor represents understands the proceedings; and (c) where the court makes any order under section 83(1) or section 84 or section 283, explain to the person whom that barrister or solicitor represents, in a manner and in language that can be understood by that person, the matters specified in subparagraphs (i) to (iii) of subsection (1)﻿(c).

 ### 11 Duty of court and counsel to encourage and assist child or young person to participate in proceedings
-Where, in any proceedings under this Act, a child or young person appears before a Family Court or a Youth Court, that court and the barrister or solicitor representing the child or young person shall, where necessary and appropriate, encourage and assist the child or young person to participate in those proceedings to the degree appropriate to the age and level of maturity of the child or young person.
+Where, in any proceedings under this Act, a child or young person appears before the Family Court or the Youth Court, that court and the barrister or solicitor representing the child or young person shall, where necessary and appropriate, encourage and assist the child or young person to participate in those proceedings to the degree appropriate to the age and level of maturity of the child or young person.

 ### 12 Duty of medical practitioner to minimise distress to child or young person
 Every medical practitioner who carries out a medical examination of any child or young person under any provision of this Act shall carry out that examination in a way that causes the least possible distress to the child or young person.